Gammaretrovirus: Hosts and reservoirs

 Gammaretroviruses are considered zoonotic viruses because they are found in many different mammalian species, such as mice, cats, pigs, primates, cows, and birds.
 However, bats are the primary reservoir for many gammaretroviruses.
 Bats can have a prolonged exposure to a variety of pathogens without showing any warning signs, which leads to the debated belief that bats have the ability to develop immunity to viruses that may harm other species.
 So, it is possible for bats to harbor not only one, but several types of gammaretroviruses.
 This claim is supported by a sequencing transcriptome profiling technique, and a polymerase chain reaction.
 Researchers also looked into several different types of bat species to solidify the claim that bats are the main reservoir for gammaretroviruses.
 The gammaretroviruses can be spread horizontally, animal to animal, or vertically from parent to offspring.

 Another gammaretrovirus reservoir was discovered in the genome of the bottlenose dolphin.
 This gammaretrovirus called Tursiops truncates endogenous retrovirus, was thought to be from extant mammalian endogenous gammaretroviruses.
 The Tursiops truncates endogenous retrovirus original invasion dates back to approximately 10–19 million years ago, and was identified in killer whale endogenous gammaretrovirus which invaded over 3 million years ago.
 In 2009, another endogenous gammaretroviruses were detected in a species of killer whale, as well as nine other cetacean genomes.
 So gammaretrovirus genomes are present in both aquatic and terrestrial mammal species.

+A prominent endogenous gammaretrovirus found in the human genome is MER41, which integrated into the ancestral primate genome about 45 to 60 Mya.
+It has since been co-opted within humans and plays a role in regulating the innate immune system during infection of the host by some intracellular exogenous viruses.